One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

-As with navigation, put the search bar in an easy to find place in the header on all pages.
+As with navigation, put the search bar in an easy-to-find place in the header on all pages.
 Use the most robust search functionality that your site can afford or accommodate.

-Best practices to consider for search:
+Ecommerce website best practices to consider for search:

-- offer auto-complete suggestions
+- Offer auto-complete suggestions

-- allow for search by product name, and model number
+- Allow for search by product name, and model number

-- support symbols & abbreviations within a search term.
+- Support symbols & abbreviations within a search term

 4. Excellent Product Photography (and Video)

-Even though the “store” is online, products should be pristine and well presented…just like inside an actual brick and mortar.
+Even though the “store” is online, products should be pristine and well presented—just like inside an actual brick and mortar.

-Shoppers are not going to be able to touch the items before they buy.
+Ecommerce website shoppers are not going to be able to touch the items before they buy.

-So the best way to describe what’s for sale, is with lots of well-photographed images presented in as large a format as possible (zoom functionality can help with small details).
+So the best way to describe what’s for sale is with lots of well-photographed images presented in as large a format as possible (zoom functionality can help with small details).

-Include a video if possible.
+Also, include a video if possible.
 Videos can help a customer understand how a product is used/made, or is an opportunity to promote the item for a particular customer’s lifestyle.

-Beautiful photos in an ecommerce web design can convey the value of a product, and be one of the major deciding factors in a conversion.
+Beautiful photos in an ecommerce website design can convey the value of a product, and be one of the major deciding factors in a conversion.
 A good photographer can help achieve success well beyond the initial investment.